mcsbt-2019-web-and-mobile/webdev-session-3-and-4/slides.md

 simple values such as a boolean flag, or an integer, or bigger things such an object.

-## state
+## state.
+Example3

 Let's see an example of a component using state.
-Open example 3.
+Open example3.

+## lifting state

+State is internal to the component, and can't be inspected from the outside.
+This makes it **very** important to think ahead of time where the state should be in the components.

+## lifting state

+Whenever you have a parent component and a child component and they need to share state, the way to go is to store the state in the parent component and pass it downstream to their children **as props**.

+## lifting state.
+Example4

+Let's see example4.

+## lifting state. exercise2

+Do exercise2

 # Recap